-From September 2021, the teaching of Health and Relationship Education (HRSE) at Primary School is compulsory and sits alongside the Personal, Social, Health, Emotional (PSHE)/ Science Curriculum.
+In September 2021, the teaching of Health and Relationship Education (HRSE) at Primary School was made compulsory.
+It sits alongside the Personal, Social, Health, Emotional (PSHE)/ Science Curriculum.
 Within Pendle, our approach is one of ensuring that our learners are provided with the building blocks needed for positive and safe relationships.
 This will cover family and friends; how to treat each other with kindness (developing and maintaining positive relationships and dealing with negative relationships) and recognising the difference between online and offline friendships.
 We will teach this aspect within the context of our aims and values which is part of our wider Spiritual, Moral, Social and Cultural Education (SMSC).
 (Puberty Education will be taught in years five and six and this will be in line with the statutory Science curriculum, but is not relevant for us at Whitefield).

 “Pendle Schools, Churches and Mosques are committed to ensuring that children receive accurate and factual information about themselves, their bodies, other people and the wider world including how to get on with other people and how to keep themselves safe and healthy.
 We believe that this should be delivered in an open, honest and non-judgemental way which will provide children with an awareness of the wider world, in order for them to become good citizens, have healthy relationships and to develop respect, tolerance and understanding of others”.